Stockholm university

 About me

-Caihong Xu is Assistant Professor in Finance at Stockholm Business School, Stockholm University.
+Caihong Xu is an Associate Professor of Finance at Stockholm Business School, Stockholm University.
 She obtained her PhD Degree from Stockholm Business School in November 2013.

 Teaching